-This is captured in local regional agreements.
+This is captured in regional and national resilience arrangements.
 Not only do we sometimes request support we will send firefighters and equipment from South Yorkshire to help other services if they are dealing with a major emergency.
 Being resilient means we must have such plans in place and this also ensures we can still deal with any normal activity across the county whilst also resourcing a large scale incident that may last several days or longer.